hansonsks/Simple-C-Shell/README.md

 then entering `launch my_program` will launch the program

 You may also add git commands as aliases, so entering `add_alias gpom "git push origin main"`, then add -> commit -> `gpom`, the files will be pushed to GitHub.

-(I used `gcommit` as `git commit -m` to commit the files that allowed this functionality)
+As another example, you can enter `add_alias gcommit "git commit -m"`, add the files to be committed, and type `gcommit "Test Commit"` to commit the files

 This also works with PDFs / word docs (`open`) and folders (`explore`)